ROCm/amdgpu-docs/docs/documentation/CRIU/README.md

 CRIU works only on Linux.
 CRIU requires superuser permissions.
 Because a CRIU dump contains copies of all memory held by the target process (both RAM and VRAM), CRIU dumps can be quite large.
 CRIU does not support graphical applications or distributed applications.

 To use CRIU, first the process you want to checkpoint must be running.
-Start a new shell and nevigate to an empty directory.
+Start a new shell and navigate to an empty directory.
 Find the process ID of the process you want to checkpoint with ps or a similar utility.
 In the new shell, run:

 ```shell